AutoConX/mailchimp/README.md

-# MailChimp API Wrapper
+# MailChimp List API Wrapper

-> A simple wrapper around MailChimp's 2.0 API.
+> A simple wrapper around MailChimp's 2.0 List API.

 **NOTE** We only really implemented the methods we needed.
 This isn't a full library around MailChimp's offerings, and others are encourage to submit pull requests to fill in the missing gaps.